AguLeon/MCPWorld/Augmented_README.md

 Then open the folder in VS Code and select **Reopen in Container**

-#### Using Docker-compose
+### Building the environment using Docker-compose
 <details>
 <summary> To automatically build and run the environment and necessary services</summary>
-- Go to /docker directory
+Go to /docker directory

 ```bash
 cd ./docker
 ```
-- Compose up the docker-compose file
+Compose up the docker-compose file

 ```bash
 docker compose up